Skip to content

 1. Choose Location

-• Managed hooks (~/.remoteclaw/hooks/): Shared across workspaces
+• Managed hooks (~/.remoteclaw/hooks/): Shared across workspaces; can override bundled and plugin hooks

 2. Create Directory Structure